-Accidental Deaths by Type
+Accidental Deaths by Types

-Accidental Deaths (20 total)
+Accidental Deaths (23 total reported in 2016)

 Accident is defined for death certification purposes as an unnatural death resulting from an inadvertent chance happening.
 Traffic related fatalities (involving vehicles used for transportation on any public roadway) are classified as accidents.
 On the job injury related deaths are referred to as industrial deaths and are classified as accidents.
 Deaths related to illicit drug or excessive medication use in the absence of specifically supporting the conclusion of the manner of death being homicide or suicide, are classified as accident.